 Your new knee will continue to recover up to two years after your operation.
 During this time, scar tissue will heal and muscles will be restored by exercise.

-Even after you have recovered, it is best to avoid extreme movements or sports where there is a risk of falling, such as skiing or mountain biking.
+Even after you have recovered, it's best to avoid extreme movements or sports where there's a risk of falling, such as skiing or mountain biking.
 Your doctor or a physiotherapist can advise you.

 When can I drive again?

 You can resume driving when you can bend your knee enough to get in and out of a car and control the car properly.